can3p/can3p.github.io/_posts/2018-05-31-client-writeup-intro.md

 But let's say that you want to read an actual input.
 There is a `read-line` function that can help.
 One complication is a prompt message that you may want to display.
 Simply formatting it to `STDOUT` will result in bad results in emacs in a sense that prompt text will be shown after actual input.
-To solve this I found that it's necessary to force output on a used stream and now prompt function looks like this for me:
+To solve this I [found][force output] that it's necessary to force output on a used stream and now prompt function looks like this for me:

 ```common_lisp
 (defun prompt-read (x)